scidam/solver/README.rst

       used in problem formulation and solution templates.
     * ability of asynchronous problem solving (Celery is required).
     * heuristic testing of problem solvability.
-    * using all of Python computational ability to solve your problems.
+    * using all of Python computational power (with third party libraries) to solve your problems.
     * using jinja2 template language to produce dynamic parts of a problem formulation/solution.